INRIA/scikit-learn-mooc/README.md

 This repository will contain the teaching material and other info associated with our scikit-learn tutorial at [SciPy 2017](http://scipy2017.scipy.org/) held July 10-16 in Austin, Texas.

-Parts 1 to 5 make up the morning session, while parts 6 to 9 will be presented in the afternoon.
+Parts 1 to 12 make up the morning session, while parts 13 to 23 will be presented in the afternoon (approximately)

 ### Schedule: